nhtran93/kolam_signaling/README.md

 ### Prerequisites

 In order to be able to run the code, you will need to have an up-to-date version of [R](https://www.r-project.org/) installed on your computer and a few CRAN packages (see below).
 You will need [Stan](https://mc-stan.org/) in order to fit the statistical models.
+If your operating system is macOS Catalina or higher, you might encounter C++ compiler problems with Stan.
+To fix these C++ compiler problems, please check the following links: [Link1](https://discourse.mc-stan.org/t/dealing-with-catalina-iii/12731) and [Link2](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/).
 To be able to plot the *kolam* drawings, you will further need to install the `kolam` R package.

 ```
 # Install devtools package if necessary